-Cindy Nguyen is a RAY Clean Energy Fellow in RMI’s Africa, Islands, and Southeast Asia program, where she works to develop clean energy pathways, accelerate electricity access, and build resilience in these geographies.
-Most recently, she has focused on providing technical assistance for Belize’s and Jamaica’s nationally determined contributions (NDCs) and has assessed the potential for alternative, utility-led business models to build productive use in Nigeria.
+Cindy Nguyen is a former RAY Clean Energy Fellow for RMI’s Global South program, where she worked to develop clean energy pathways, accelerated electricity access, and built resilience in these geographies.
+She focused on providing technical assistance for Belize’s and Jamaica’s nationally determined contributions (NDCs) and has assessed the potential for alternative, utility-led business models to build productive use in Nigeria.

 Prior to joining RMI, Cindy worked on a number of environmental and climate-justice issues with several nonprofits.
 Notable experiences include: